 - Even after these legal amendments were made, the case results were still less than satisfactory.
 This promoted further investigation and we discovered that even though Zimbabwe now had one of the strongest wildlife laws in Africa, the Judiciary were largely ignorant of this power and its proper implementation.

-- In December 2014 the Tikki Hywood Trust presented on illegal wildlife trade at a Magistrates Workshop.
+- In December 2014 the Tikki Hywood Foundation presented on illegal wildlife trade at a Magistrates Workshop.
 110 magistrates attended this workshop and we believe our presentation was well received.

 - We plan to engage with the Public Prosecutors on a similar level that we had done with the magistrates.